entropicalabs/entropica_qaoa/README.md

     `<TheNotebook>.ipynb`.
  - `pytest --all` runs all of the above tests.

+### QPU access

+EntropicaQAOA provides full native support for Rigetti’s QVM and QPUs.
+For access to the QPUs, sign up online at https://qcs.rigetti.com/, or reach out to support@rigetti.com.

 ## Contributing and feedback

 If you find any bugs or errors, have feature requests, or code you would like to contribute, feel free to open an issue or send us a pull request on GitHub .